 Many digital nomad packing lists recommend expensive over-ear headphones for digital nomads.
 While these are great to have, they require more space and are far from essential.
 You’ll be fine with the headphones that came with your phone, as long as they have a microphone for Skype calls.

-But if you have the room or require good headphones to do your best work, members of our team recommend the Sony WH-1000XM3 or Bose Quiet Comfort 35 noise-canceling headphones.
-Both are thoroughly Bali coworking space tested and approved.
+But if you have the room or require good headphones to do your best work, members of our team recommend the Sony WH-1000XM3 or Bose Quiet Comfort 35 II noise-canceling headphones.
+We've thoroughly tested (and approved) both in coworking spaces from Bali to Barcelona.

 3. Unlocked Smartphone